apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 Kotlin applications exchange JSON through HTTP APIs, message queues, and stored documents.
 Application code works with typed models, so each exchange involves converting between JSON and Kotlin objects.
 Reading a document includes constructing an object with the right arguments and running its initialization logic; writing it must preserve the values needed to reconstruct that object.

-These conversions also contribute to CPU usage and temporary allocations, especially when a service processes many messages or large documents.
+These conversions also consume CPU time and allocate temporary objects, especially when a service processes many messages or large documents.
 Apache Fory JSON combines Kotlin object mapping with a high-performance JSON engine: the Kotlin layer follows the model's type and construction rules, while the engine handles JSON parsing and output.
 The same mapping is available through String and direct UTF-8 APIs.

 ## Getting Started